SnehaKarthikeyan/problems-singledigit/README.md

 Output Description:

-Print the resulatant single digit value by the adding the digits of the number N until it becomes a single digit.
+Print the resultant single digit value by adding the digits of the number N until it becomes a single digit.

 Hints: